 Pastor Yuan's book has some critical issues.
 First, the title of the book put LaoZi and the Bible together at the same level, which indirectly equalized the pre-China scripture with the Bible.
-He ignored the facts of the poor quality and poor credential of the pre-China scripture that cannot compare with the canonized Bible.
-Second, to lead Chinese to Christ by promoting Chinese pre-China scripture, could cause Chinese-Style-Christians—Christian nationalist, Christian patriotism, or even Christian communist.
+He ignored the facts of the poor quality and poor credentials of the pre-China scripture that cannot compare with the canonized Bible.
+Second, to lead Chinese to Christ by promoting Chinese pre-China scripture could cause Chinese-style-Christians—Christian nationalists, Christian patriotism, or even Christian communists.
 Third, the evidence and conclusion found in the book cannot change the property of the ambiguity of pre-China documents.
 The bold conclusion is subject to be attacked to make use of the ambiguity for evangelism.

-The Need for Study "son" in pre-China Documents
+C. The Need for Study of "Son" in Pre-China Documents

 Sonship is a myth in China.

 According to common sense, the word "son" can be defined as a male child born from his parents.
 There are two criteria: one is "male," the other is "child."
 However, with such definition and criteria, more and more Chinese scholars began to find that its usage and meaning cannot fit the context of the pre-China documents.
-They find many extraordinary features that associate with "son," for example:

-When "son" is used in the person's name in the early Shang and Zhou dynasty, "son" is always related to the royal family members.
+They found many extraordinary features that associate with "son," for example: when "son" is used in the person's name in the early Shang and Zhou dynasty, it is always related to the royal family members.

-During the Spring and Autumn period, "son" has a meaning of political power cultural influence.
-As the royal members and political person went down, the word "son" became a meaningless form spreading in the society [15] and gradually changed to become a suffix existing in culture[16] [17] [18] [19] until today and to becomes unpopular in China.
+During the Spring and Autumn period, "son" has a meaning of political power and cultural influence.
+As the royal members and political person went down, the word "son" became a meaningless form spreading in the society [15] and gradually changed to become a suffix existing in culture[16] [17] [18] [19] until today it has become uncommon in China.
 Most scholars believe that "son" is used in the title to express the respectfulness.[20]
 [21] [22]

-Some scholars found that "son" has a meaning of 'god' or 'diviner' [23].
-A scholar also found that "son" may contain "mysticism" in it.[24]
+Some scholars found that "son" has a meaning of 'god' or 'diviner.'
+[23] A scholar also found that "son" may contain "mysticism" in it.[24]

-When used in the family, both Zi 子 and Er 儿 are same to express "male child", the difference is that Er 儿 is used for low-class family, containing some negative meaning.[25]
-[26] [27] [28] When Zi 子 is used with Jun 君, many scholars find that the phrase JunZi 君子 is related to "love", "righteousness", "braveness", "wisdom", "faithful","adequate (middle)"[29] [30] DuJunPu considers JunZi 君子 as a model of Ru family, the righteous man (YiRen 义人) as a model of Christianity.
+When used in the family, both Zi 子 and Er 儿 are same to express "male child," the difference is that Er 儿 is used for low-class family, containing some negative meaning.[25]
+[26] [27] [28] When Zi 子 is used with Jun 君, many scholars find that the phrase JunZi 君子 is related to "love," "righteousness," "braveness," "wisdom," "faithful," "adequate (middle)."[29]
+[30] DuJunPu considers JunZi 君子 as a model of Ru family, the righteous man (YiRen 义人) as a model of Christianity.
 He found that both of them have many similarities on the upward.[31]

 A Chinese researcher found that the word ZiYue 子曰 (Son-Speak) frequently appears at the beginning of a book or chapter in pre-China documents.
 He proposed that it is a need to gain authenticity and authority[32] while containing friendship and equality among people.

 The pre-China documents have been studied for two thousand years in history.
-No scholar ever questioned about the "son" in history.
+No scholar ever considered the meaning of "son" in history.
 Historical information about the special meaning of "son" is very limited and not very useful.
-It is only in recent years that Chinese scholars begin to admit it is a myth rather than "as-is" in history.
+It is only in recent years that Chinese scholars begin to admit it is a metaphor rather than "as-is" in history.
 It is a piece of significant progress in Chinese culture.
-However, although more than a dozen papers or thesis are published within ten years in China, the origin, the meaning, the usage and property of "son" in Chinese culture is still a myth for today.
+However, although more than a dozen papers or theses are published within ten years in China, the origin, the meaning, the usage and property of "son" in Chinese culture is still a myth for today.
 [33]

 Son-preference in China is mysterious.